-On October 6, Jeffrey Jones, former president of National Association of Letter Carriers Branch 6066, was charged in U.S. District Court for the Eastern District of Virginia with one count of embezzlement from the Chesapeake, Va. union in the amount of $7,649.
-The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 3, Jeffrey Jones, former president of National Association of Letter Carriers Branch 6066, was sentenced in U.S. District Court for the Eastern District of Virginia to one year of probation for embezzling $7,649 in funds from the Chesapeake, Va. union.
+He also was ordered to pay full restitution.
+Jones had pleaded guilty in November after being charged in October.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On February 26, Thomas Wilson, former secretary-treasurer of Association of Civilian Technicians Chapter 83, was charged in the Commonwealth of Kentucky, Hardin County Circuit Court, with one count of felony theft from the Fort Knox-based union in an amount of over $10,000.
 The charge follows a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards and the Defense Department’s Criminal Investigative Service.… Read More ➡

 Managing the finances of a teachers union can be lucrative, especially if it means extra, and illegal, income.
 Rae Dawn Grillo has discovered that thefts usually are found out.
 On February 18, Grillo, former treasurer of the Charleroi Area Education Association, was arrested and charged in the Commonwealth of Pennsylvania, Washington County (Pittsburgh area) Court, with three felony counts related to her embezzlement of more than $65,000 in funds from the Charleroi-based union over a five-year period.
 And yesterday, March 16, the U.S. Attorney’s Office announced it would not seek an indictment following her agreement to plead guilty to local charges.